Youth and experience both have their virtues, but which do you need in a crisis?

 Scenario 2 - A global pandemic is threatening your ability to operate and the health of your staff.

-A quick internet search provides a number of companies offering solutions.
+A quick internet search provides a number of companies offering covid cleaning services.
 But not all of them recommend the same solutions.

 One company recommends a cheaper and quicker solution than the others... tempting.
 Some are adamant you need to go straight to the 'nuclear option'... which in a way is more reassuring.
 Another supplier is right around the corner from you and can be there the same day... very convenient!